Tom GlavineThomas Michael Glavine

 Born March 25, 1966 in Concord, Mass., and raised in the Boston suburb of Billerica, Glavine lettered in both ice hockey and baseball in high school.
 He was selected in the fourth round of the 1984 National Hockey League entry draft by the Los Angeles Kings, but chose baseball when the Braves tabbed him with a second-round pick that same year.

 By 1987, Glavine was in the majors as the Braves assembled a young rotation – including John Smoltz and Steve Avery – that would power the franchise for years to come.
 After losing a big league-worst 17 games in 1988, Glavine went 14-8 in 1989.
-Over the next 18 seasons, Glavine would post only three more losing seasons.
+Over the next 18 seasons, Glavine would post only three more losing records.

 In 1991, Glavine led the Braves to the National League West title – a worst-to-first story for a team that finished last in 1990.
 Glavine was 20-11 with a 2.55 earned-run average and a league-leading nine complete games, earning the National League Cy Young Award.
 He helped the Braves advance to their first World Series in Atlanta, where they fell to the Twins in seven games.